nikettt7/a-Cat-is-Cat-_replit/README.md

 # A CAT IS CAT, BUT THE DOG IS MOUSE

 A browser-based rule-manipulation puzzle game with a visual level designer.
-Rearrange word blocks to change how the world behaves, guide controlled characters to winning tiles, and create custom puzzles without writing code. https://cat-dog-mouse-puzzle.replit.app/
+Rearrange word blocks to change how the world behaves, guide controlled characters to winning tiles.

+https://cat-dog-mouse-puzzle.replit.app/

+Also include a custom level designer compatible with the game.

 The project uses an original warm toy-box presentation and emoji-based artwork.
-It is inspired by rule-manipulation puzzle mechanics and does not include assets from *Baba Is You*.
+It is inspired by rule-manipulation puzzle mechanics and it lets you bend the rules of physics to win.

 ## Features